 A system of buffers, dampers and guide plates help minimize vibrations to the carrier and unwanted noise by isolating the breaker from the housing box.
 With guide plates in good condition, the breaker has minimal movement inside the housing box.
 The operator must actively monitor for excessive movement.
-Never allow the breaker to contact the housing.
-Worn isolators must be replaced immediately.
+To avoid damage, never allow the breaker to contact the housing.
+Replace worn isolators immediately.
 Minimize wear of these abrasion resistant plates by using proper operating techniques and keeping dust plugs and covers in place.